Worried about wrinkles but can’t find the right product for your budget? Did you know you can make homemade wrinkle cream yourself?

 Since this is an emulsion, the recipe can’t do without a preservative.
 I’ve used a broad-spectrum preservative Cosgard (INCI: Dehydroacetic acid, Benzyl alcohol), but you can use any other preservative if you so wish.
 Keep in mind that you’ll probably have to adjust the recipe a bit if you change up the ingredients.

 Last but not least, the essential oil in the recipe is up to you.
-I’ve used a few drops ylang-ylang essential oil which I believe pairs lovely with the grassy cucumber scent and fresh green tea.
+I’ve used a few drops of ylang-ylang essential oil which I believe pairs lovely with the grassy cucumber scent and fresh green tea.
 But you can use whatever suits your nose!
 If you need more ideas, feel free to have a look at my post on the top anti-aging essential oils.

 How can I make my own anti-aging cream?